sarathsureshh/fuel-calculator/README.md

 This is a basic application which was created to calculate the mileage of the vehicle and also the amount of fuel that is needed to to put inorder to travel to a desired destination

 If you have read this far, thanks a lot!

+What are you waiting for, go ahead and clone the repo to get started.